How to see what aircraft type is operating your British Airways flight

 To find out whether your Boeing 777 has the new Club Suite seat, you need to do a dummy booking.
 Proceed to the seat selection page and look at the seat map.
 If it is four-across in Business Class, you are getting Club Suite.
 If it is eight-across, it is the old-style Club World.
 As this example is a London Gatwick departure, it is highly likely to feature the old-style seat.

-(Head for Points is the UK’s biggest frequent flyer website with 2.5 million monthly page views.
+(Head for Points is the UK’s biggest frequent flyer website with 2.6 million monthly page views.
 Want to learn more about earning and spending Avios?
-Click here to read our latest news stories and click here to join the mailing list for our weekly or daily email newsletters.)
+Click here to read our latest news stories and click here to sign up for our free weekly or daily email newsletters.)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!